chanzuckerberg/single-cell-curation/cellxgene_schema_cli/scripts/readme.md

 make update-gene-references
 ```

-The gene reference files are used internally by the class `cellxgene-schema.ontology.GeneChecker`
+The gene reference files are used internally by the class `cellxgene-schema.gencode:GeneChecker`

 ## Updating ontologies